 Q: How do I receive a Housing Choice Voucher?

 A: You may receive a Housing Choice Voucher after you apply online and are placed on a local housing agency waiting list.
-There are 32 local housing agencies in Virginia and each maintains a separate waiting list for their area.
+There are 32 local housing agencies that partner with Virginia Housing and each maintains a separate waiting list for their area.

 Q: How long will I have to wait before I get a voucher?